circle67/wordle-algorithm/README.md

 # WORDLE Algorithm
-This is matching algorithm of WORDLE game.
-You can implement the algorithm to build your desired application.
+This is matching algorithm of Wordle game in Javascript.

 ## Basic Usage